Gunnar Halle: Coaching career

 Halle rounding off his playing career and began his coaching career as player-coach for Norwegian Third Division side Aurskog/Finstadbru in the 2004 season.

 In the 2005 and 2006 seasons Halle worked as the Lillestrøm assistant coach, but was sacked on 13 November 2006 along with head coach Uwe Rösler.
 The pair were soon hired to coach Viking.

 In December 2008, he moved to Lyn as assistant manager.
 In August 2009 he stepped up to manager following the termination of Kent Bergersen's contract.
 The club was relegated to First Division after the 2009 season and changed its name to FK Lyn before the 2010 season.
-On 30 June 2010 the club declared bankruptcy after several years of financial difficulty, forcing them to forfeit from the league.
+On 30 June 2010, the club declared bankruptcy after several years of financial difficulty, forcing them to forfeit from the league.
 On 30 August 2010, he was named the new assistant coach of Molde FK, again under Rösler.
 The duo coached Molde throughout the season.

 In February 2012, Halle was named as the new assistant coach of the Norway women's national football team under Eli Landsem.
 In 2013, he moved to Strømmen IF.
-Since 2015 he has been manager of various Norwiegan FA youth teams from under 15s to under 19s.
+Since 2015 he has been manager of various Norwegian FA youth teams from under 15s to under 19s.
+In December 2022, he was appointed head coach of Hønefoss.